sapana-roehampton/OS-Coursework/week2.md

 ### 2.4 Automatic Updates

-- Install and configure unattended-upgrades
+- Install and setup unattended-upgrades
 - Enable automatic security updates
 - Verify and confirm that configuration files are accurate and upgrade logs are being generated